arkency/posts/posts/2024-02-05-the-mysterious-litany-of-require-depndency-calls.md

 ## How things changed with Zeitwerk

-Zeitwerk autloader works in an opposite way.
+Zeitwerk autoloader works in the opposite way.

 It goes from a file name to a const name by listing all files from the autoloaded directories and calling `.delete_suffix!(".rb").camelize` on each of them.
-It takes [inflection](https://github.com/fxn/zeitwerk?tab=readme-ov-file#inflection) rules into account, resulting in `Raport::PL::X123::Products` no matter the file system is case-sensitive or not.
+It takes [inflection](https://github.com/fxn/zeitwerk?tab=readme-ov-file#inflection) rules into account, resulting in `Raport::PL::X123::Products` no matter whether file system is case-sensitive or not.

-It utilize `Module#autoload` built-in Ruby feature to specify the file where the constant should be loaded from:
+It utilizes `Module#autoload` built-in Ruby feature to specify the file where the constant should be loaded from:

 ```ruby
 # at boot time